outdreamer/build-a-cure-1/docs/specific/math_terms.md

 	- map: set of possible transform networks connecting two sets
 	- value: difference
 	- boundary: stabilized outer range of combinations produceable with internal components
 	- line
 	- angle

 	- algebraic structures: a group of operations having finite inputs on a set (the algebra refers to the set itself being operated on)

-		- groups:

 		- group:

-				- set including a binary operation that combines any two elements to make a third element that satisfies:
+			- a set including a binary operation that combines any two elements to make a third element that satisfies:

 			- closure (operation on a member of the set produces a member of the set
 			- associativity: independence of order property